neo-project/docs/docs/en-us/node/cli/setup.md

 - Install the official Neo-CLI released package
 - or publish Neo-CLI source code from GitHub into an executable file.
 If you use macOS, this way is highly recommended.

-This document will describe the both ways.
+This document will describe both ways.

 ## Hardware requirements